 Your role as a parent

-For children in care, the Rees Report, The educational progress of looked after children 2015, found that most children who performed well in education could identify relationships with people to whom they felt gratitude and didn't wish to let down.
+For children in care, the Rees Report, The educational progress of looked after children 2015, found that most children who performed well in education could identify people to whom they felt gratitude and didn't wish to let down.

 Young people attribute their education progress to the characteristics, skills and commitment of individual teachers and carers.
 (Rees 2015)